bauerpub/code-test/README.md

 ### Running Your Solution

-- Please tell us how to execute your program, including any system setup, and how the results will be outputed for verification purposes.
-Clear communication is important to us and we expect to be able to easily follow your instructions.
+- Please tell us how to execute your program, including any system setup, and how the results will be output for verification purposes.
-- Please ensure that any automated tests you submit can be executed easily and successfully (hint: use a build tool).
+- Clear communication is important to us and we expect to be able to follow your instructions easily.

 ### Anonymize Your Solution